adbc-drivers/bigquery/go/docs/bigquery.md

 1. Install the [Google Cloud CLI](https://cloud.google.com/cli) (for managing credentials)
 1. Authenticate with Google Cloud
     - Run `gcloud auth application-default login`
-1. Create, find, or re-use a project and dataset (record these for later)
+1. Create, find, or reuse a project and dataset (record these for later)

 ## Connecting